Freshwater-class ferry: Narrabeen

 MV Narrabeen is the third of the four Freshwater-class ferries to enter service.
 It is named after Narrabeen Beach on Sydney's Northern Beaches.
-Planned to be retired in 2021, On 9 December, it was announced that Narrabeen would get a new engine and continue service.
-However after much delay it was announced that the Narrabeen's engine rebuild was cancelled due to supply chain issues and expenses and the vessel seems to have been officially retired.
-No comment has been made on the future of the vessel.
+Planned to be retired in 2021, on 9 December it was announced that Narrabeen would get a new engine and continue in service.
+However, after much delay it was announced that the engine rebuild was cancelled due to supply chain issues and expense and the vessel was officially retired.
+Nevertheless, after the 2023 New South Wales state election new Transport Minister Jo Haylen announced the return of Narrabeen.
+Following a refit, including a rebuild of the engines and a new control system, she returned to service on 20 October 2025.

-She is the third Manly ferry to be called "Narrabeen".
+This is the third Manly ferry to be called "Narrabeen".
 (I) was an 1886-built iron paddle-steamer that was hulked in 1917.
 Narrabeen (II) was built in 1921 and was the last of the Manly cargo ferries.
-She was sold out of the Manly run in 1928 and wrecked in 1958.
+She was sold out of the Manly run in 1928 and was wrecked in 1958.

 Collaroy

 MV Collaroy is the final Freshwater-class ferry to enter service.
-It is named after Collaroy Beach on Sydney's Northern Beaches.

-Collaroy differed from its classmates in having been equipped with underwater stabilisers and enhanced radar for use on ocean cruises.
+It is named after Collaroy Beach on Sydney's Northern Beaches.Collaroy differs from her classmates in being equipped with underwater stabilisers, enhanced radar for use on ocean cruises, a reversed funnel, a "Becker" style rudder, different wheelhouse windows, and thicker hull plating, which altogether makes her the heaviest of the Freshwater-class ferries.
 The control systems were upgraded to match that being fitted during overhauls of the other Freshwater class.
+Collaroy was also fitted with outdoor seating areas at each end of the upper deck, which at the time was unique to her.
+After this outdoor seating proved popular with passengers, it was installed in the other three Freshwaters in the early 2000s.

 When Sydney hosted the 2000 Summer Olympics, Collaroy was the vessel used to carry the Olympic Flame across Sydney Harbour.
 In February 2001, Collaroy ran aground on Manly Point, putting the ferry out of service for several months and costing $2 million to repair.
-Collaroy was originally meant to be retained along with MV Freshwater, operating on weekends and public holidays, however on the 13th of June 2022 it was announced that Collaroy would be retired and replaced with the recently retired MV Queenscliff after Queenscliff under goes a refit.
+Collaroy was originally meant to be retained along with Freshwater, operating on weekends and public holidays; however on 13 June 2022 it was announced that Collaroy would be retired and replaced with the previously retired Queenscliff after the latter had undergone a refit.
+It was announced that Collaroy might not return to service with her sisters, due to difficulty obtaining parts for her.
+She was retired on 27 September 2023, with her future uncertain.
+The vessel's future remained unknown until late 2024, when Haylen announced that Collaroy would not return to service and that the government would soon be inviting suggestions for future use of the vessel.